dimitrakonsta/process-oriented-cloud-evaluation/README.md

 Preprocessing
 ----------

-The information of Latitude, Longitude and Land Ocean Mask should be given from netcdf files describing the standard geographical attributes of the grid cells.
+The information of Latitude, Longitude and Land Ocean Mask should be given from netcdf files describing the standard geographical attributes of the model's grid cells.

 Input
 ---------